By Samuel Oduor Wangowe

 I go to gatherings and funerals to educate the community about the correct way to use bed nets to protect from mosquito bites, and how to get rid of standing water and clear bushes, which encourage mosquitoes to gather.
 I tell them to come to the hospital if they suspect they have malaria, or if they need treatment.

 That’s why I also make sure members of my community know about opportunities to participate in some of the research studies my hospital conducts, including one for a malaria vaccine.
-There are centers like mine all across Africa working to develop a first vaccine for malaria.
+There are centres like mine all across Africa working to develop a first vaccine for malaria.

 I am heartbroken when I see children in my community with malaria.
 I remember my son and how he suffered.
 No parent should ever outlive their child, but it happens all the time.